What is acute pain?

 Where to treat acute pain

-When you or someone in your family is in pain, FastMed Urgent Care is here for you.
+When you or someone in your family is in pain, FastMed is here for you.
 Some acute pain happens from life-threatening emergencies that require a trip to the ER.
-But for many other cases, FastMed Urgent Care is an affordable and convenient choice.
-You can get immediate treatment without an appointment, seven days a week, 365 days a year.
+But for many other cases, FastMed is an affordable and convenient choice.
+You can get immediate treatment without an appointment by just walking into your local clinic.
 Our care providers are highly experienced in many of the injuries and conditions that cause acute pain.
 We’ll diagnose and treat the cause of the pain, so the healing process can begin.
 We’ll also recommend other treatments for pain relief.
 Finally, we can make an appointment with your primary care physician and, within strict privacy guidelines, may be able to submit all of your medical records directly to their office.

 * The content presented on this page is not intended to diagnose health problems or take the place of professional medical care.